Constellation-Labs/documentation-hub/validate/automated/upgrade_nodectl/index.md

 The following guide will walk through the process of upgrading **nodectl**.

-This is different from upgrading the Node via nodectl.
+This is different from upgrading the node via nodectl.
 The guide will help you upgrade the nodectl utility itself.